-The integrated Help and Opportunities for Peaceful Existence-iHOPE Inc .was born to come to the aid of the children of financially-disadvantaged families including Australian families, South Sudanese civil war orphans, widows and the disabled in need.
+Oftentimes, children and young people are the hardest hit by poverty, yet they say little or nothing at all.
+The integrated Help and Opportunities for Peaceful Existence-iHOPE Inc .was born to aid the children of financially-disadvantaged families, including Australian families, South Sudanese civil war orphans, widows and the disabled in need.
 It did not come like any normal initiative but as a result of grief.
 It was inconceivable that people who had fought for fifty years against what they believed were injustices committed against them would turn around and commit the same injustices against themselves.
 But memory is a terrible thing.
 One remembers some experiences while forgetting others.
 Some life experiences traumatise, whereas other life experiences light one up.

-However the war experience in South Sudan makes each and everyone of us cry.
-My family and I and my friends were traumatised, devastated and crying when iHOPE Inc. was founded.
+However, the war experience in South Sudan makes every one of us cry.
+My family, friends, and I were traumatised, devastated and crying when iHOPE Inc. was founded.
 We were looking for HOPE for the South Sudanese orphans, widows and disabled.
 For they have been hopeless since the beginning of time, since creation.
 They have always been homeless.
 They are the poorest of the poor.
 They continue to be born under trees, grow up under trees and die under trees.
 They have known only war.
-They are taught how to kill and the most beautiful thing in the world to them is a gun, because if you do not have a gun, you cannot survive the terror of the machine gun.
+They are taught how to kill and the most beautiful thing in the world to them is a gun because if you do not have a gun, you cannot survive the terror of the machine gun.